VeriDevOps/RQCODE/src/main/java/rqcode/stigs/win10/Readme.md

 ![image](https://user-images.githubusercontent.com/5621696/177222158-47ea6780-1dd4-4b8b-ac17-f1d31b6623cd.png)

 ## Patterns
-Each pattern verifies the Details of the STIG.
-If **Chck Text** inputs are correct, it runs PowerShell Script.
+Each Pattern verifies the Details of the STIG.
+If **Check Text** inputs are correct, Pattern runs PowerShell Script.
-Also each pattern verifies **Fix Text**.
-It includes common parameters that does not change and changeable paramenets with value.
+Also, each pattern verifies **Fix Text**.
+It includes mutual parameters that do not change and changeable parameters with value.

 ![image](https://user-images.githubusercontent.com/5621696/177222817-c67412a9-0ff3-415e-a67d-14cb4e3fafc4.png)

 In the pic. _"Microsoft network client: Digitally sign communications (always)"_ is a changeable parameter and _Enabled_ is a value.

 For that purpose, changeable parameter through getOption() and Value through getInclusionSetting().

 #STIG categories and patterns